 - Success- The sync ran successfully.

-- Warning- The sync ran, however, some information didn't transfer over - ex: team already exists, duplicates exist, etc. We recommend you double-check your file to see what might have caused this status to appear.
+- Warning- The sync ran; however, some information didn't transfer over - ex: team already exists, duplicates exist, etc. We recommend you double-check your file to see what might have caused this status.

 - Error- The sync did not run due to an internal error.
-This typically happens if the integration expires or if something went wrong in your company's internal system.
-We recommend contacting email@example.com if you get this message so we can follow up internally.
+This typically happens if the integration expires or something goes wrong in your company's internal system.
+We recommend contacting firstname.lastname@example.org if you get this message so we can follow up internally.